b1conrad/browser-agent/README.md

 # browser-agent
-agent running in a browser
+sovrin Indy agent running in a browser

 ### supported browsers